CloudOpss/fuelphp-crash-course-docker/README.md

 By this point, we have enough knowledge to learn how to create a FuelPHP web application using docker to host all of the web services.
-Checkout this [FuelPHP Crash Course w/ Docker](https://github.com/UCF/fuelphp-crash-course) tutorial to become gain some more experience!
+Checkout this [FuelPHP Crash Course w/ Docker](https://github.com/UCF/fuelphp-crash-course) tutorial to gain some more experience with docker while creating a practical application!
 XD